rdk/p2rank/misc/tutorials/training-tutorial.md

     - `-subsample`
     - `-supersample`
     - use in combination with `-target_class_ratio`
-    - can sbstantially influence the size of the training vactor dataset and consequentially the required memory
+    - can substantially influence the size of the training vector dataset and consequentially the required memory
 * using different density of points on Solvent Accessible Surface for positives and negatives.
 It is also possible to use different density for training and evaluation.
     - `-tessellation`, `-train_tessellation`, `-train_tessellation_negatives`
     - by default `tessellation = train_tessellation = train_tessellation_negatives = 2`